mobalti/open-props-interfaces/op-next-store/README.md

 ## Overview

-Next Store is a frontend e-commerce demo built using [Next.js](https://nextjs.org/) and [Open Props](https://open-props.style/).
+A storefront interface built using [Next.js](https://nextjs.org/) and [Open Props](https://open-props.style/).
 This project showcases a product listing page with search functionality and a product details page.

 ## Getting Started